Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 * [#456](https://github.com/Icinga/icinga-powershell-framework/pull/456) Fixes JEA service error count not resetting itself after a certain amount of time without errors
 * [#458](https://github.com/Icinga/icinga-powershell-framework/pull/458) Fixes `Install-IcingaSecurity` which should only run in an administrative shell
 * [#459](https://github.com/Icinga/icinga-powershell-framework/pull/459) Fixes `Update-Icinga` which was not working to downgrade snapshot packages pack to release (**NOTE:** It can still happen that migrations of the `Framework` might break your environment.
 Not recommended in production environments for the `Framework` component)
+* [#460](https://github.com/Icinga/icinga-powershell-framework/issues/460) Fixes Icinga Agent installation over IMC and Director Self-Service, in case the Self-Service is configured to not install the Icinga Agent or the user manually set `Do not install Icinga Agent` inside the IMC, which results in most configurations not being applied to the Agent, in case it is already installed

 ### Enhancements